Here are the options available for all commands (unless stated otherwise).

 - info (default)

 Set project dir

 --dir <directory> or

 -d <directory> option to define the directory from where Takomo loads configuration.

---var option to provide variables that can be used in Handlebars templates.
-This option can be used multiple times.
+--var-file options to provide variables that can be used in stack group and stack configuration files and stack templates.
+Both options can be used multiple times.

 For more information, see command-line variables.

 Show command to generate IAM policies

 --show-generate-iam-policies option to print instructions how to generate IAM policies needed to run the command.